 - Who is the most evil Greek god?

-- Why is Athena the most important god?
+- Who is the most feared Greek god?

 Who is the most evil Greek god?